Skip to main content

 Season’s greetings to you and everyone at home.

-I hope this time of year gives you a real pause: slower mornings, good food, warm rooms, and the kind of laughter that makes the whole season feel lighter.
+I hope this time of year gives you a true pause: slower mornings, good food, warm rooms, and the kind of laughter that makes the season feel lighter.

 I’ve been thinking about how much your friendship has meant this year.
 Some people make life busier.
 You make it steadier, kinder, and much more fun.

-Wishing you a peaceful holiday season and a new year filled with the people, places, and moments that make you feel most like yourself.
+Wishing you a peaceful holiday season and a new year filled with the people, places, and moments that help you feel most yourself.

 With love,